grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 To convert the Outlook MIME to something RingCentral can use for fax, we'll want to turn the email body into the first attachment.
 To do this, do the following steps:

-1. Run the ACT!
+1. Run the Act!
 MIME message through a MIME parser of your choice.
 2. Create a new MIME `multipart/mixed` object to copy desired MIME parts into.
 3. Retrieve the `multipart/alternative` body part and then extract the rich text part you want to retain, e.g. the `text/html` part.
 Load the `text/html` part as the first part in the new MIME object.
 You can set the `Content-Disposition` to `attachment` to ensure it is treated as such.
 The `text/plain` part can be discarded since that will not retain the formatting desired.
 4. For each subsequent MIME part, copy into the new MIME object.

 Now you can send the new MIME message to RingCentral's fax service via email-to-fax or API.